 We offer a guaranteed timeframe, usually within 12 weeks, in which we will make our recommendation to the Department for Culture, Media and Sport (DCMS).
 This means any changes you plan on making to the property can be timetabled with more confidence.

 You may be required to apply to your local authority for Listing Building Consent before any work can begin.
 The certainty and clarity an Enhanced List Entry provides can help you from the earliest of stages, informing decisions about what changes may be possible and giving local authorities the detail they need to make quicker decisions.

 David Warburton, EAS customer and Project Manager said: "enhanced listing would bring significant benefit - allowing for clearer advice and ultimately simplier decision making'

 Under Listing enhancement you can ask us to consider re-grading, re-listing and de-listing.

-A full description of our Listing Enhancement service can be seen in the EAS Service Descriptions document below.
+A full description of our Listing Enhancement service can be seen in the EAS Service Descriptions.

 Listing Enhancement is available by completing an online application form.

 Full details are available on our How to Apply for Listing page.